-10. From the last 3 years, practice evidence to demonstrate:
+10. Practice evidence to demonstrate:

-c.
+- a.
+The integration of acquired nursing knowledge into nursing practice demonstrated throughout the portfolio.
+References must be included for PD statements/reflections and for all the competencies. - b.
+Expert knowledge and application of expert practice in the care of the complex clients and clinical leadership in care coordination.
+This may include, but not be limited to reflection of a complex client, or family situation, clinical leadership role or situation. - c.
 Contribution to specialty knowledge or innovation in practice and the change process in quality improvement activities.
-May include, but not limited to: e.g. quality project, practice improvement.
+May include, but not limited to e.g., quality project, practice improvement. - d.

-d.
 Active engagement and influence in wider service, professional or organisational activities.
 Advocacy for nursing needs to be shown (this could be an attestation).
-May include, but not limited to contributing member of committee, multi-disciplinary or nursing group.
+May include, but not limited to contributing member of committee, multi-disciplinary or nursing group. - e.

-e.
 Responsibility for learning and/or development of colleagues.
 May include, but not limited to, evidence that education has been developed and delivered.

-NOTE: In both your self and peer assessment each practice example must demonstrate at least one of the above five types of evidence of practice (a, b, c, d or e) as well as competent practice.
-All five must be demonstrated somewhere in your portfolio.
+NOTE: In both, your self and peer assessment, each practice example must demonstrate at least one of the above five types of evidence of practice (a, b, c, d, or e) as well as competent practice.
+All five must be demonstrated throughout your portfolio.
+Noting that only one example is required for each competency with an outcome.